 - if both measurement objects are used for RSSI measurements, bits in measurementSlots in both objects corresponding to the same slot are set to the same value.
 Also, the endSymbol is the same in both objects.

-- when the UE is in NE-DC or NR-DC, to configure at most one measurement identity using a reporting configuration with the reportType set to reportSFTD;
+- when the UE is in NE-DC, NR-DC, or NR standalone, to configure at most one measurement identity using a reporting configuration with the reportType set to reportSFTD;